ANAS727189/Bookshelf-Buddy/README.md

 # Book Notes
 This website allows user to add, update, delete books to the application.
 It saves the books to PostgreSQL database.
 Open Library API is used to fetch Book Cover Image based on ISBN.

-For outcomes, check the results folder or go to this [YouTube](https://www.youtube.com/watch?v=cqHv4No8WMg) link.

 # Prerequisites
 * Node.js installed on your system